tedsteen/nes-bundler/README.md

 ## Limitations

 * It's built on [rusticnes-core](https://github.com/zeta0134/rusticnes-core) so it's limited to what that can emulate (f.ex no PAL)
 * Save/load state and netplay is currently only working for the mmc3 mapper.
-This is due to `Clone()` only being implemented for this mapper.
+This is due to `clone()` only being implemented for this mapper.
 Fortunately this is pretty easy to implement so more will come.

 ## Future stuff/ideas/todo
+* Implement `Clone` for all the mappers.
 * Input
   * Autoselect gamepads if they connect (Enable in build configuration?)
 * Audio
   * More control over output device?
   * Volume slider?
 * Netplay
-  * Support STUN servers
+  * Support STUN servers.
-  * Save and restore session - save game state every 100th or so frame (when all peers have reached that 100th frame)
+  * Save and restore session - save game state every 100th or so frame (when all peers have reached that 100th frame).
-  * More control on who becomes P1 and P2 etc
+  * More control on who becomes P1 and P2 etc.
-  * Make it possible to wait for peers to reconnect if disconnected
+  * Make it possible to wait for peers to reconnect if disconnected.
   * Move strange settings (max prediction + input delay) from UI -> build configuration and make UI simpler or try to auto tune it.
-  * Default room name as build config
+  * Default room name as build config.
-* More customizable UI
+* More customizable UI.
 * wasm?
 * ...